DuckTapeDevOps/spring-ai/README.md

     </dependency>
 ```

+## Project Update

+:partying_face: The Spring AI project has graduated out of the repository!

+:warning:

+### Breaking Changes

+January 13, 2024 Update

+The following OpenAi Autoconfiguration chat properties has changed

+ - from `spring.ai.openai.model` to `spring.ai.openai.chat.model`.
+ - from `spring.ai.openai.temperature` to `spring.ai.openai.chat.temperature`.

+Find updated documentation about the OpenAi properties: https://docs.spring.io/spring-ai/reference/api/clients/openai.html

+December 27, 2023 Update

+Merge SimplePersistentVectorStore and InMemoryVectorStore into SimpleVectorStore
+- Replace InMemoryVectorStore with SimpleVectorStore

+December 20, 2023 Update

+Refactor the Ollama client and related classes and package names

+ - Replace the org.springframework.ai.ollama.client.OllamaClient by org.springframework.ai.ollama.OllamaChatClient.
+ - The OllamaChatClient method signatures have changed.
+ - Rename the org.springframework.ai.autoconfigure.ollama.OllamaProperties into org.springframework.ai.autoconfigure.ollama.OllamaChatProperties and change the suffix to: `spring.ai.ollama.chat`.
+Some of the properties have changed as well.

+December 19, 2023 Update

+Renaming of AiClient and related classes and packagenames

+* Rename AiClient to ChatClient
+* Rename AiResponse to ChatResponse
+* Rename AiStreamClient to StreamingChatClient
+* Rename package org.sf.ai.client to org.sf.ai.chat

+Rename artifact ID of

+* `transformers-embedding` to `spring-ai-transformers`

+Moved Maven modules from top level directoryand `embedding-clients` subdirectory to all be under a single `models` directory.

+:warning:

+December 1, 2023

+We are transitioning the project's Group ID:

+* **FROM**: `org.springframework.experimental.ai`
+* **TO**: `org.springframework.ai`

+Artifacts will still be hosted in the snapshot repository as shown below.

+The main branch will move to the version `0.8.0-SNAPSHOT`.
+It will be unstable for a week or two.
+Please use the 0.7.1-SNAPSHOT if you don't want to be on the bleeding edge.

+You can access `0.7.1-SNAPSHOT` artifacts as before and still access [0.7.1-SNAPSHOT Documentation](https://markpollack.github.io/spring-ai-0.7.1/).

 ## Workshop

 * You can try out the features of Spring AI by following the [workshop material for Azure OpenAI](https://github.com/Azure-Samples/spring-ai-azure-workshop)